thatbrguy/Multilabel-Classification/README.md

 # Multilabel-Classification
-Repository containing code for the blog post titled "Working Title"
+Repository containing Keras code for the blog post titled "How to Perform Multi Label Classification using Deep Learning".
+You can checkout the blog post [here](#).

 ## Using Keras
+This section lists out the steps involved in training a Keras model (with TensorFlow backend) for Multi Label Classification.

 ## Method 1: Google Colab
 - You can explore this notebook on [Colab](https://colab.research.google.com/drive/1OdZYPxQm4e_y4lpsDkKy_MwhrEpYXooZ#offline=true&sandboxMode=true) to directly experiment with training the models.